Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Numerical analysis

 \section{Numerical analysis}

-In this section we discuss our numerical analysis, where we investigate whether the N2HDM type~IV parameter space that can describe the different excesses observed near $95\gev$ can also yield a $\MWNTHDM$ value as reported recently by CDF.
+In this section we discuss our numerical analysis, where we investigate whether the N2HDM type~IV parameter space that can describe the three excesses observed near $95\gev$ can also yield a predicted value for the $W$-boson mass, $\MWNTHDM$, that is so large that it would be in agreement with the measured value as recently reported by CDF.
+We perform a random scan in the N2HDM type~IV over the free parameters as defined in \refeq{eq:inputsnew}, where the scan ranges were chosen to be